Negotiations on shaky vines

 Drama might not be good, but it was extremely entertaining “What did you say?”

 Mertha's voice was irritated “Obviously I told him no, I will not let Hendrik take up any responsibility like that.” the protective tone was clear as water.
 Oh, what Serla would have given to be in the room during that exchange.

 She would have to explain “I may also have teased him a bit…perhaps a lot at the end.
-He might be a bit riled up.
-I’m sure you can handle it."
+He might be slightly riled up, I’m sure you can handle it."
 Mertha poked her with a vine in annoyance.

 She wanted to talk more but she had been away from Darla too long “After you have put him to sleep I would love for you to come over and talk.
 You seem to have done excellent progress with him so far.
 Also, make sure the compiler restricts those nutrient bars, the boy needs real food.”
 Mertha looked a bit confused at the last comment.
 They waved goodbye and Serla made her way to her hab.

 Serla entered the living room where the two adorable sophonts were playing a game while halfway buried in pillows.
-She looked down on the ex-bodyguard, she had no intention of domesticating Henrik.
-She had another target.
+She looked down at the ex-bodyguard, she had no intention of domesticating Henrik, she had another target.

 “I’m back, how did the talk go?”
 Hendrik noticed her and his worry was replaced with a smile.
 At once all the frustration that had built up in her core disappeared and was replaced with joy, how precious!

 He stood up and put the data pad on the table “it went well, I think.
 It was hard to talk about…it….but I feel a bit better now.
 How are you?” he was perfectly genuine.

 She restrained herself from petting him “right now I am doing wonderfully, I will soon make you an excellent meal with ice cream for dessert.
 First we should take care of your hygiene”.
 Hendrik seemed to be a bit conflicted before he nodded.
 She indulged her curiosity a bit “what were you reading?”